 - To sustain and aid the charitable, cultural and social works and institutions of the Catholic Church in the Holy Land, particularly those of and in the Latin Patriarchate of Jerusalem, with which the Order maintains traditional ties;

 - To support the preservation and propagation of the Faith in those lands, interesting in this work the Catholics scattered throughout the world, united in charity by the symbol of the Order, and also all brother Christians;

 - To sustain the rights of the Catholic Church in the Holy Land.

 The Order's purposes being strictly religious and charitable, it does not participate in any activities of a political character — a principle of particular importance in the context of the continuing political problems in the Holy Land.

 Membership of the Order is by invitation only; it is offered to Roman Catholic men and women, lay or clerical, aged over 25, whose record of service to the Church and community indicates that they can be expected to make a significant contribution to the Order's work.
 As such it should be seen not as an honour but rather as a privileged opportunity for service.

 The Order has some 23,000 members (Knights and Dames) in 50 countries.
 Its governing body in Rome consists of the Cardinal Grand Master, the Governor-General (His Excellency) Count Agostino Borromeo, and an international council, the Grand Magisterium.
 Archbishop Edwin O'Brien succeeded Cardinal John Foley, becoming Grand Master on being appointed a Cardinal.

 Each country or (in larger countries) region has its own Lieutenancy, led by a Lieutenant appointed by the Cardinal Grand Master.

-The Lieutenant, HE David Smith, meeting the Holy Father during the worldwide pilgrimage to Rome in September 2013.
+The Lieutenant of Honour, HE David Smith, meeting the Holy Father during the worldwide pilgrimage to Rome in September 2013.